hashicorp/terraform-website/content/source/docs/enterprise/private/vmware-setup-guide.html.md

 #### PostgreSQL Database

-Using a postgres cluster will provide fault tolerance at the database layer.
+Using a PostgreSQL cluster will provide fault tolerance at the database layer.
-Documentation on how to deploy a postgres cluster can be found on the [postgres documentation page](https://www.postgresql.org/docs/9.5/static/creating-cluster.html).
+Documentation on how to deploy a PostgreSQL cluster can be found on the [PostgreSQL documentation page](https://www.postgresql.org/docs/9.5/static/creating-cluster.html).